Digital Elevation Models (DEM) are generated using different remote sensing techniques:

 Depending on the level of detail, the land cover type, and the data availability, a technique or the other one is used.

 An alternative, still based on SAR technology, is the generation of elevation data using SAR stereo images, where radargrammetry, similarly to photogrammetry, forms a stereo model.
 Being aware that SAR interferometry may suffer for lack of coherence, the two methods are thus complementary to achieve the most accurate and complete elevation model.
-An example is shown in the figure below (Figure C).
+An example is shown in the figure below.

 The combination of interferometric SAR acquired simultaneously at high frequency (X-band), non penetrating through the tree leaves, together with lower frequency (P-band) data allows to obtain at the same time and directly information on the surface (DSM) and terrain (DTM) height of a vegetated area.
 The generation of the DSM and DTM is performed by exploiting single-pass (X-band) and repeat-pass (P-band) interferometric data acquired by the OrbiSAR-1 SAR system mounted on a small airplane.
-The resolution at X-band (Figure E) is of up to 0.25 m, and up to 2.5 m at P-band (Figure F – top X-band DSM; bottom P-band DTM).
+The resolution at X-band is of up to 0.25 m, and up to 2.5 m at P-band.

 Digital Elevation Model fusion